Skip to content

 Formed to catalyze drug discovery

-With the Proteinopathy Exploration Package your results are ready in 6 weeks.
-The fully automated assay suite is amenable for 96 and 384 well plate formats.
-Data analysis is a smooth and quick with our in-house developed algorithms and analytics tools.
+With the Proteinopathy Assays your results are ready in 6 weeks.
+The fully automated assays are amenable for 96 and 384 well plate formats.
 Get the report in your hands to make decisions, without delaying progress.

 Increased Confidence